 AI effectiveness is not derived from replacing human interactions, but rather from augmenting human capability for better decision making.
 Workforce decisions are complex and require inputs from a variety of data sources.
 Therefore, AI means at least two new opportunities for HR: developing better candidate profiles and making improved decisions about prospective employees; offering personalized recommendations for learning and career management.

-So how everything is binding together – future of work, collaboration with start-ups, People Analytics, the data-driven role of HR and implementation of AI?
-Here is a case study of a company which embraces it all.
+So, how everything is binding together – future of work, collaboration with start-ups, People Analytics, the data-driven role of HR, and implementation of AI?
+Here is a case study of a company that embraces it all.